Emulator Issues #8299

 The reason this issue is semi-important is that it seems to be the only thing blocking Metroid Prime from working without EFB Copies to Texture.

-#1 Updated by magumagu9 almost 5 years ago
+#1 Updated by magumagu9 about 5 years ago

 efb2tex currently completely ignores everything except the address when dealing with EFB copies, including any changes to the contents of the memory in question.
 This means if a game uses an address for both efb copies and regular textures, it won't work properly with efb2tex.
 It's possible the current tradeoff isn't quite right; we could experiment with adding hashes for efb2tex copies.
 (I'm not 100% sure that's the issue, but it's my best guess.)

-#3 Updated by phire almost 5 years ago
+#3 Updated by phire about 5 years ago

 Could also use the same kind of trick that hybrid xfb uses.